Nan-Wang-2025/TCR-germline-repertoire-analysis/README.md

 # TCR Repertoire Analysis for Germline Bias Study
 This repository contains custom Python scripts used for TCR repertoire analysis in the study:
-（Contributors: Wanlu Liu and Nan Wang）
-**MHC restriction is structurally encoded by the T cell receptor germline**
+**MHC restriction is structurally encoded by the T cell receptor germline** （Code contributors: Wanlu Liu and Nan Wang）

 ## Overview
 The analysis focuses on identifying germline-associated patterns in human TCR repertoires, including: